SUCCESS STORY

 |---|---|

-Huge support queues | The high volume of contacts increased wait times and put the operation in a state of constant urgency. |
+Huge support queues | The high volume of contacts increased wait times and put operations into a constant state of urgency. |

-Duplicate cases across channels | When support took too long, the customer moved to other channels in search of an answer.
-This caused the operation to handle the same case more than once. |
+Duplicate protocols across channels | When support took too long, the customer moved to other channels looking for a response.
+This caused the operation to deal with the same case more than once. |

-Complaints about slow support | The slowness stopped being an internal problem and began to affect the brand's reputation, with complaints on Reclame Aqui. |
+Complaints about slow support | Slowness stopped being an internal problem and began to affect the brand's reputation, with complaints registered on Reclame Aqui. |

 Team stuck in reactive mode | The team was consumed by repetitive and urgent demands, with no time to build processes that would prevent new queues. |